On Structural Properties and Adjacency Spectrum of Coprime Graph of Integers: Introduction

 \section{Introduction}

 Let $TCG_n$ be the coprime graph having vertex set $\{1,2,\ldots,n\}$, where any two vertices $i,j$ are adjacent if and only if $\gcd(i,j)=1$.
 Coprime graphs, presented by Erdös \cite{erdos1961remarks} in 1962, have sparked attention and research into various critical subjects.
 Erdös published a conjecture concerning subgraphs in coprime graphs in \cite{erdos1961remarks}, which sparked academic interest.
 Ahlswede and Khachatrian's 1995 paper \cite{ahlswede1994extremal} responded negatively to the supposition.
 Ahlswede and Khachatrian conducted more research on this topic \cite{ahlswede1995maximal,ahlswede1996sets}.
 Newman suggested a conjecture about the criteria for perfect matching in coprime graphs, later proven by Pomerance and Selfridge in \cite{pomerance1980proof}.
 There are also other studies.
 Ahlswede and Blinovsky \cite{ahlswede2006maximal} examined extremal sets without coprime elements and sets of integers with pairwise common divisors.
 Erdös and Sarkozy \cite{erdHos1997cycles} researched the cycle of coprime graphs, while Sander and Sander \cite{sander2009kernel} investigated the kernel of coprime graphs.
 A survey \cite{rao2011creative} provides additional information on the research status of coprime graphs.
 In \cite{pan2019full}, the authors determined the automorphism group, as well as the determining and resolving sets of coprime graphs.
 The concept of coprime graphs was generalized in \cite{sriram2014} and further studied in \cite{sriramgeneralised}.
-The coprime graph of finite groups have also been an active research area.
-Many researchers have studied the coprime graphs of various finite groups recently, see for example, \cite{dorbidi2016note,selvakumar2017classification,hamm2021parameters,banerjee2021laplacian,madhumitha2024graphs,ma2014coprime}.
-Inspired by the previously described studies, we investigate several structural properties of the coprime network of integers.
-Studying spectral properties of graphs associated with various algebraic structures has been an active topic of research, see \cite{rehman2024exploring,rehman2024randic,rather2023normalized,shen2023laplacian,alsaluli2024laplacian}.
-Consequently, we also shed light on the coprime graph of integers' adjacency eigenvalues.
+The coprime graph of finite groups has also been an active research area.
+Many researchers have studied the coprime graphs of various finite groups recently, for example, \cite{dorbidi2016note,selvakumar2017classification,hamm2021parameters,banerjee2021laplacian,madhumitha2024graphs,ma2014coprime}.
+Inspired by the previously described studies, we investigate several structural properties of the coprime graph of integers.
+Studying spectral properties of graphs associated with various algebraic structures has been an active topic of research, see \cite{rehman2024exploring,rehman2024randic,rather2023normalized,shen2023laplacian,alsaluli2024laplacian,banerjee2022spectra,banerjee2022laplacian,banerjee2023distance,banerjee2023structural}.
+Consequently, we also shed light on the adjacency eigenvalues of the coprime graph of integers. \Cref{PL} is devoted to the basic concepts required for the sections that follow.
+We explore various structural characteristics of \( TCG_n \) in \Cref{S1}.
+Lastly, we discuss the adjacency spectrum of \( TCG_n \) in \Cref{S2}.
+An appendix is included in \Cref{appendix}, listing the adjacency spectra of \( TCG_n \) for \( 3 \leq n \leq 15 \), computed using \textsc{Matlab}.